Choctaw Freedmen

-The Choctaw freedmen are former enslaved African Americans who were emancipated and granted citizenship in the Choctaw Nation after the Civil War, according to the tribe's new peace treaty with the United States.
+The Choctaw Freedmen are former enslaved Africans, Afro-Indigenous, and African Americans who were emancipated and granted citizenship in the Choctaw Nation after the Civil War, according to the tribe's new peace treaty of 1866 with the United States.
 The term also applies to their contemporary descendants.

-Like other American Indian tribes, the Choctaw had customarily held Indian slaves as captives from warfare.
-As they adopted elements of European culture, such as larger farms and plantations, the elite began to adapt their system to purchasing and holding chattel slave workers of African-American descent.
+Similarly to some other "American Indian" tribes, the Choctaw had customarily held other Indigenous people hostage and at times, negotiated them to be sold through contracts of indentured servitude.
+The enslaved individuals were at times taken initially as captives from warfare.
+As they adopted elements of European culture, such as larger farms and plantations, the elite began to adapt their system to purchasing and holding chattel slave workers of African-American and Indigenous descent.
 Moshulatubbee held slaves, as did many of the European men, generally fur traders, who married into the Choctaw nation.
 The Folsom and Greenwood LeFlore families were wealthy Choctaw planters who held the most slaves at the time of Indian Removal and afterward.
 After signing the treaty for Removal, LeFlore withdrew from the Choctaw Nation to stay in Mississippi and take US and state citizenship.
 He owned 15,000 acres of plantation and 400 enslaved African Americans.